behnamn90/DLMAnalysis/README.md

 - Analyse and visualise batch simulation results; these are large datasets that describe DNA origami trajectories.

 ## Usage:
 See the `demo.ipynb` for some basic usage.
-Note that the project is designed to run on computer clusters and produce massive amounts of data.
+Note that the project is designed to run on computer clusters and produces large datasets.
 Some pre-analysed data is included here to demonstrate the usage.